immutant/immutant.org/tutorials/jobs.md

 [sample application] from that tutorial.
 The rest of this tutorial will assume you are using that sample application.

-Add a job to your `src/immutant/init.clj`:
+Add a cron-style job to your `src/immutant/init.clj`:

 <pre class="syntax clojure">(ns immutant.init
   (:use immutant-demo.core)